sullo/copy-for/README.md

 # Burp Extension: Copy-For

 ## Purpose
-This Burp extension adds a sub-menu under the "Extensions" menu which allows you to create a command-line to run a particular tool against the the selected HTTP request .
-The command will then be stored in the clipboard.
+This Burp extension adds a sub-menu under the "Extensions" contextual menu (when you right-click in a request) which allows you to create a command-line to run a particular tool using the the selected HTTP request .
+The formatted command will then be stored in the clipboard.

 Additionally, custom commands can be added via the configuration menu.